2009 Cleveland Browns season: Personnel changes

 On December 29, 2008, the Cleveland Browns announced that the team had fired general manager Phil Savage and head coach Romeo Crennel after spending four seasons together in Cleveland.
 Crennel, who joined the Browns with Savage in 2005, left Cleveland with a record of 24–40 (.375) and an 0–8 record against the division rival Pittsburgh Steelers.
 The team's best record under Crennel was 10–6 during the 2007 season.

 On January 7, 2009, the Browns announced that the team had found its replacement for Crennel and that it had reached a contractual agreement with former New York Jets head coach Eric Mangini, who was fired after three seasons in New York.
 Mangini, who joined the Jets in 2006, left New York with a record of 23–25 (.479), including a 10–6 record and a playoff appearance in his first season.

 On January 14, the Browns announced that Mangini had named his coordinators: Brian Daboll was hired as the offensive coordinator; Rob Ryan as the defensive coordinator; and Brad Seely as the special teams coordinator and assistant head coach.
 Daboll was most recently the quarterbacks coach for the Jets from 2007–2008; Ryan was the defensive coordinator for the Oakland Raiders from 2004–2008; and Seely was the special teams coach for the New England Patriots from 1999–2008.
 All three worked with Mangini from 2000–2003 as members of New England.
-Daboll, Ryan and Seely replace Rob Chudzinski, Mel Tucker and Ted Daisher, respectively.
+Daboll, Ryan and Seely replaced Rob Chudzinski, Mel Tucker and Ted Daisher, respectively.